-Do you find yourself in love with Asian food but unable to stomach the risks of genetically modified soy sauce?
-You, my friend, are in luck.
+Do you find yourself in love with Asian food but not thrilled with soy sauce?
 Welcome to the world of coconut aminos.

 Not only are coconut aminos a great substitute for soy sauce, but they’re also a powerful little ingredient on their own.
 Coconut aminos are gluten-free, non-GMO, certified organic, soy-free, MSG-free, kosher and vegan.